How To Make Lash Shampoo

 With lash extensions in particular, proper care and maintenance help ensure the extensions stay intact, preventing them from falling out too early and requiring a refill appointment sooner than necessary.

-Not only will lash shampoo help to thoroughly cleanse the lashes, but it will also nourish the lashes and extensions.
+Not only will lash shampoo thoroughly cleanse the lashes, but it will also nourish them and their extensions.

 While there are countless eye makeup removers on the market, most of them are oil-based, which helps remove stubborn, long-wearing mascara and eyeliner.

-However, any skincare product that is oil-based is more likely to break down the bond that adheres to lash extensions, causing the extensions to shed earlier than usual.
+However, any oil-based skincare product is more likely to break down the bond that holds lash extensions, causing them to shed earlier than usual.

-Having lash extensions shed at a faster and earlier rate will result in needing refill appointments more frequently.
+Having lash extensions shed at a faster, earlier rate will require more frequent refill appointments.

-If you want to care for your lash extensions or your regular lashes to keep them feeling nourished and deeply cleansed, and want to add an extra pampering step to your skincare routine, lash shampoo is easy to DIY at home or can be purchased the next time you go to a lash extension appointment.
+If you want to care for your lash extensions or your regular lashes to keep them feeling nourished and deeply cleansed, and want to add an extra pampering step to your skincare routine.

 How To Use Lash Shampoo